 It has all the flavors of chicken and rice with spices of Mexican cuisine like salsa and cumin, then topped with melted cheese on top.
 So-so-so good, I highly recommend not to cut the recipe in half. 🙂

 While brown rice takes 40 minutes to cook, I was able to pull off this dinner in one skillet stirring only once.
 Not exactly a 30 minute dinner but so easy for extra nutrition benefits.
-However, if you use white rice (and I will not judge you), this chicken skillet recipe is ready in 30 minutes.
+However, if you use white rice, this chicken skillet recipe is ready in 30 minutes.

 Let’s do it!